TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Snapshots could prove a little hard but we could just resimulate from the beginning if we want to seek backwards

 - Default camera mode in settings, maybe controls?

-- for sound and rendering, use readerwriterqueue repository?

-- Fix the sudden increase in upload rate when someone timeouts
-	- After some time, we could send initial state instead of inputs
-	- Aggressively disconnect?

 - Looks like we have drastically less FPS with character on screen compared to no character
 	- Would it be only sound logic?